geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 different hence direct alteration of the CRS name via the function `proj4string`.

-The second line of code is where the magic happens and the brilliance of R's sp package becomes clear: all that was needed was to place another spatial object in the row index of the points (`[lnd, ]`) and R automatically understood that a subset based on location should be
+The second line of code is where power of
+R's sp package becomes clear: all that was needed was to place another spatial object in the row index of the points (`[lnd, ]`) and R automatically understood that a subset based on location should be